New Honduras leader says she hopes to maintain Taiwan ties | Politics

 Lai had been due to hold formal talks with Castro and deliver materials to combat the COVID-19 pandemic, but that was canceled, the Central News Agency said, adding they met later for about seven minutes.
 Lai told Castro that Taiwan would increase its cooperation with Honduras and promote their friendship, the report added.

+Lai, tweeting a picture of him meeting Castro, wrote in English: "Honoured to attend the transfer of power ceremony tomorrow, and help strengthen the friendship between our democratic countries".
 U.S. Vice President Kamala Harris is also going to Castro's inauguration, potentially giving Lai a chance to meet her, though U.S. officials have suggested to Reuters that there will not be a formal meeting.
-In the run-up to the November election, a visiting U.S. delegation to Honduras made clear it wanted the Central American country to maintain its Taiwan relations.

-The United States has worried about growing Chinese influence in its backyard.
-China has been stepping up efforts to win over Taiwan's remaining diplomatic allies, last month re-establishing relations with Nicaragua, a neighbor of Honduras, and has openly said it is aiming to reduce the number to zero.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)